Cassandra-3/Risk-Management-Plan/README.md

 - **Vendor risk management is crucial**—third parties should meet **DHAEI's security standards**.
 - **A well-structured incident response plan** ensures rapid containment and mitigation of cyber threats.

-## Supporting Files
-**Risk Assessment Reports, Policy Documents, and Security Implementation Plans** are included in this repository (sanitized).